Labor Breathing Made Easy With The Winner Flow Device

 Dimassi, K., Halouani, A., Zina, F.B., Khemessi, N. and Triki, A., 2023.
 Regulated Expiratory Methods During Childbirth Process: A Randomized Controlled Trial.
 Journal of Obstetrics and Gynaecology Canada, p.102265.

-If you live in Europe contact GentleBirth Instructor and holistic therapist Myriam Liaigre .
+In Europe contact GentleBirth Instructor and holistic therapist Myriam Liaigre .

 Did you use the Winner Flow?
 Was it helpful for you?